-With a background in molecular plant pathology, Aoife has broad ranging experience in crop protection research and agronomy of arable and horticultural crops.
-Her PhD conducted with Teagasc investigated novel sources of genetic resistance to Septoria tritici in wheat and the model grass species Brachypodium distachyon.
-She has since held roles in agrochemical regulatory science and most recently as a field vegetable pathologist with ADAS, achieving her BASIS certificate in Commercial Horticulture in 2018.
-Within the Farming Systems team at NIAB TAG, her research interests are in varietal improvement of combinable crops, biological control of pests and pathogens, fungicide resistance management and integration of crop sensing data.
+A molecular plant pathologist by training, Aoife has broad ranging experience in crop protection research, agronomy and knowledge transfer in the arable and horticulture crop sectors.
+Her PhD conducted with Teagasc investigated novel sources of resistance to Septoria tritici in wheat and the model grass species Brachypodium distachyon.
+She has since held roles in agrochemical regulatory science and as a field vegetable pathologist with ADAS, achieving her BASIS Certificate in Commercial Horticulture in 2018.

 The crop specialist team, together with the regional teams work to deliver knowledge exchange by presenting at meetings, delivering demonstrations at trial sites and national events.
 The team looks to develop contract research activities by liaising with industry organisations and commercial companies as well as supporting the delivery of internal and external training on all aspects of crop protection and agronomy.

 Brennan, C.J., Zhou, B., Benbow, H.R., Ajaz, S., Karki, S.J., Hehir, J.G., O'Driscoll, A., Feechan, A., Mullins, E. and Doohan, F.M., 2020.
 Taxonomically restricted wheat genes interact with small secreted fungal proteins and enhance resistance to Septoria tritici blotch disease.
 Frontiers in Plant Science, 11, p.433.